-Some disability applicants, especially older ones, can be approved under Social Security's "grid” rules even if they could do some type of easy, undemanding job.
-This is particularly true for claimants without high school diplomas, for those who cannot read or write, and for applicants who cannot communicate in English.
-Here's how it works.
+Some disability applicants, especially older ones, can be approved under Social Security's "grid rules" even if they might be able to do some physically or mentally undemanding work.
+This is particularly true for claimants (applicants) without high school diplomas and for those who can't read or write.
+Here's how the grid rules work.

-When you apply for disability, Social Security will first look to see if your medical condition qualifies for automatic approval because it "meets a listing.”
-Most people’s conditions don’t meet the complicated listing requirements needed for automatic approval.
-In these cases, Social Security will look at your age, education level, and "residual functional capacity" to see whether you fit into a "disabled" category in its grids of medical-vocational guidelines.
+When you apply for disability, the Social Security Administration (SSA) will first look to see if your medical condition qualifies for automatic approval because it "meets a listing."

 The Social Security Administration (SSA) divides education levels into the following categories, which are explained more fully below: